BreakfastEggs/BreakfastEggs.github.io/content/about/_index.md

 +++
-date = "2016-11-05T21:05:33+05:30"
+date = 2016-11-05T15:35:33Z
 title = "About me"

 +++
+###### I am an illustrator/multimedia artist with dreams of becoming a character designer for video games.
+I'm obsessed with Nintendo!

+###### Born in Puerto Rico, raised in New York.

 I'm a Hispanic artist, trying to make a living out of art.
 I love to play video games that influence adventure and creativity, creating characters with some unique designs.
 I love to base my designs off of mythical creatures, keeping my characters diverse and exciting.

 I was raised in Brooklyn, New York, In a small town where it was calm and peaceful.
 New York is well-known for its diversity and creativity, artwork all over its walls.
 Brooklyn is one of the many hot spots for artist murals, and I love to show this kind of diversity and creativity in my work.